mikaelbr/phpcoderwall/README.md

 require 'vendor/autoload.php';

 $coderwall = PhpCoderwall\PhpCoderwall::getInstance();
-$user = $coderwall->getUser("mikaelbr");
+$user = $coderwall->getUser("mikaelbr", true);

 // E.g. use:
 echo $user->name;
 ?>
 ```

-*Notice:* As per now, the Coderwall's User API isn't finalized.
-You can only notice this by seeing that the
-team property is a unique ID and not a name.
-This means that we can't use this, yet, to fetch more information
-about a users team through the API but only by explicitly searching for a team by name.
+*Notice:* The second argument defines if we want to fetch full information about a user.
+This entails
+more user properties and full information about the team given user is a part of.

 #### Properties of the CoderwallUser object